-For example, according to NIST 800-171 3.5.1 and 3.5.2, organizations must identify all system users, processes acting on behalf of a user, and devices.
+For example, according to NIST 800-171 3.5.1 and 3.5.2, organizations must identify all system users, processes acting on behalf of users, and devices.
 To help meet this requirement, Microsoft’s GCC High has stringent background check capabilities for employees that align with the Office of Personnel Management (OPM) level 3 background check.

 Because GCC-High is also reserved for organizations in the DIB sector, DoD contractors, and Federal Agencies, organizations must also be validated by Microsoft to use it.
 Being CMMC compliant and having a reliable cloud environment to accommodate sensitive data, is critical for organizations to earn high-value DoD contracts.

 As a Microsoft Gold Competency Partner and FastTrack Ready Partner, Conquest Cyber has the expertise and software to support the unique cybersecurity needs of the defense industrial base.
-This includes access to award-winning cybersecurity professionals who have an extensive background in the industry and a wide variety of certifications including:
+This partnership includes access to award-winning cybersecurity professionals who have an extensive background in the industry and a wide variety of certifications, including:

 Thanks to its unique, patent-pending technology that enhances Microsoft Defender and Azure Sentinel, ARMED™ allows Conquest Cyber’s security professionals to remediate gaps in an organization’s cybersecurity system and meet compliance requirements.